Interested in submitting to the Roanoke Review?

 - Simultaneous submissions are fine, but please withdraw your piece if it is accepted elsewhere.
 (And if we accept you first and you accept our acceptance, please honor that.)

 - We do not accept reprints.

-- All other works should be submitted via Submittable (see link below) or sent hardcopy with a SASE to Roanoke Review, 221 College Lane, Salem, VA 24153.
+- For those who do not use Submittable, a hardcopy with a SASE can be mailed to Roanoke Review, 221 College Lane, Salem, VA 24153.

 - We reserve the right to pull work from the journal at any point and for any reason.
 In 50+ years of publication, we've never had a reason to do so, but we're reserving the right, all the same.

-The Roanoke Review is a proud part of and sponsored by Roanoke College in Salem, Virginia.
+The Roanoke Review is a proud member of the Roanoke College community in Salem, Virginia.